-Rescue of the Month award.
-There are six awards each
+Rescue of the Month awards 2019-2020 season

-season and the winners of the six Rescue of the Month awards will
+Rescue of the Month awards 2018-2019 season

 Club: Trust Waikato Sunset Beach Lifeguard Service

 Date: 10 March 2012